 No judgement here if you snitch this chocolate chip cookie dough buttercream frosting straight from the bowl.
 Who can resist its insanely simple and satisfying cookie dough soul?!
 Plus it’s easy to make, insanely indulgent, and ridiculously perfect for slathering atop cakes and cupcakes, as well as, natch, snitching straight from the bowl.
 Originally published October 4, 2016.–Renee Schettler Rossi

-Cookie Dough Buttercream Frosting Recipe
+Cookie Dough Buttercream Frosting

 - Quick Glance